Kvaesitso/Plugin-OneDrive/readme.md

     1. Add a new registration
         1. Supported account types: Accounts in any organizational directory and personal Microsoft accounts
+        1. Leave "Redirect URI" empty
 1. Add an authentication platform
     1. Go to Authentication
     1. Add a platform > Android
     1. Enter the debug package name (de.mm20.launcher2.plugin.onedrive) and the signature hash of your debug key
         1. You can use the following command to generate the signature hash:
            `keytool -exportcert -alias androiddebugkey -keystore ~/.android/debug.keystore | openssl sha1 -binary | openssl base64`